moonshiner/draft-dnsop-rfc6303-bis/README.md

    capitals, as shown here.
 DNS terminology is as described in [RFC8499].

+2.1.
+Updates to 6063

+   OLD:

+   This registry can be amended through "IETF Review" as per [RFC5226].
+   As part of this review process, it should be noted that once a zone is added it is effectively added permanently; once an address range starts being configured as a local zone in systems on the Internet, it will be impossible to reverse those changes.

+   NEW:

+   This registry can be amended through "Expert Review" policy (Section 4.5 of [RFC8126]).
+As part of this review process, it should be noted that once a zone is added it is effectively added permanently; once an address range starts being configured as a local zone in systems on the Internet, it will be impossible to reverse those changes.
+More guidance for Designated Experts is provided in Section TBD.

 3. References

 3.1.
 Normative References

+Wicinski                   Expires 3 June 2026                  [Page 2]

+Internet-Draft                 rfc6303-bis                 November 2025

    [RFC2119]  Bradner, S., "Key words for use in RFCs to Indicate
               Requirement Levels", BCP 14, RFC 2119,